Mindfulness/MBSR

 - What are the benefits of mindfulness?

-- What is the MBSR Group Medical Visit like?
+- What is an MBSR course like?

 - Who can participate?